 David Fincher on Netflix ‘Mindhunter’ Season 2

-David Fincher’s penchant for attaching himself to projects about dreary ‘whydunit’ mysteries and relentlessly obsessive, misunderstood male protagonist continued with the Netflix crime series Mindhunter (2017-).
+David Fincher’s penchant for attaching himself to projects about dreary ‘whydunit’ mysteries and relentlessly obsessive, misunderstood male protagonist continued with the Netflix crime series Mindhunter Season 2 (2017-).
 Fincher’s crime thrillers (Se7en, Zodiac, The Girl with the Dragon Tattoo, and Gone Girl) are often more compelling than the majority of garden-variety thrillers because of its deep social and psychological context.

 FBI agents trying to understand the appalling new type of killers with obscure motives, who cropped up in the late 1960s and 1970s America (the murderers were not even called by that term in those times) and who were then perceived as exotic, monstrous creatures.